-Just like Malta, Gozo’s history spans 7000 fascinating years.
-Through the ages, different peoples have created a colourful 14km mosaic, seeped in history and culture.
-It is the result of a melting pot of Mediterranean, Middle Eastern, British and European influences.
+Remains of archaeological significance and others of great historical import dot the landscape, proof of the island’s vibrant existence throughout the millennia.
+Gozo’s history spans 7000 years; through the ages, different peoples have created a colourful mosaic seeped in history and culture.
+The island is a melting pot of Mediterranean, Middle Eastern, British and European influences.

-Ix-Xaghra (pronounced: shara) is built on a hill to the central north-east of the island of Gozo.
-It lies just under four kilometres from Rabat, the town of the island, and is aptly described as the village of the goddess and the Madonna.
-Ix - Xaghra was one of the earliest inhabited areas of Gozo.
+The village is built on a hill to the central north-east of the island of Gozo.
+It lies just under four kilometres from Rabat (Victoria), the town of the island and aptly described as the village of the goddess and the Madonna.

 The Ggantija Temples, as well as the golden sands of Ramla Bay, place it firmly on the world map.
 The Temples date back to 3600-3200 B.C., older that the Pyramids of Egypt and the oldest known human structure in the world.

 Ramla Bay too has its own historical import, with a defensive wall built by the Knights of St John still visible under water and a noticeable sandy mound, under which remains of a Roman Villa lie.
 Grottoes with stalactites and stalagmites and caves featured in Greek mythology are also there for exploring.